gteklee/node-sonar-api/README.md

 Sonar has moved on to version 2.0:
 [📖 sonar.software GRAPHQL 2.0 API](https://api.sonar.software/)

-I am no longer working on any projects related to Sonar Software.
-Feel free to fork this project.

 (Early release of the package only includes "getAll" and "get" requests!
 Plans for later releases will include "create", "delete", and "update" requests to the API)